This page contains affiliate links. Please read our disclosure for more info.

 How Long to Spend: 1-2 nights.
 If you can arrive early enough on the first day to hike the Nakasendo Way in the afternoon, then 1 night is enough as it’s a tiny village.

 Where to stay in Tsumago: In keeping with the Edo-era atmosphere, stay in a traditional ryokan or minshuku (a simpler family-run inn).
-We stayed at the basic Minshuku Shimosagaya.
+We stayed at the very basic Minshuku Shimosagaya.
 Neighbouring Magome has more choice including the budget Chaya Hotel or historic Tajimaya.

 9) Nara